Enneagram strengths and weaknesses

 Type 9 - The Peacemaker

-Energizers: Creating harmony and unity, being inclusive and accepting, being part of a supportive and peaceful community, feeling calm and content.
-For example creating a peaceful and harmonious environment, mediating and resolving conflicts, being part of a supportive and inclusive community.
+Energizers: Creating harmony and unity, being inclusive and accepting, being part of a supportive and peaceful community, feeling calm and content, and for example, creating a peaceful and harmonious environment, mediating and resolving conflicts, and being part of a supportive and inclusive community.

-Drainers: Conflict or confrontation, feeling pressured or rushed, making decisions or taking a stand, feeling disconnected or isolated.
-For example dealing with confrontation or disagreements, feeling rushed or pressured, facing difficult decisions or changes.
+Drainers: Conflict or confrontation, feeling pressured or rushed, making decisions or taking a stand, feeling disconnected or isolated, dealing with confrontation or disagreements, feeling rushed or pressured, and facing difficult choices or changes.

-Strengths: Nines are highly peaceful, harmonious, and empathetic individuals.
+Strengths: Nines are highly peaceful, harmonious, and empathetic.
 They have a natural talent for mediating conflicts and finding common ground.
 They value relationships and strive for balance and harmony in their lives.

 Weaknesses: Nines can become overly passive and indecisive, leading to a lack of motivation and direction.
-They may struggle with asserting themselves and may become overly accommodating in an attempt to avoid conflict.
+They may struggle to assert themselves and become excessively accommodating to avoid conflict.

 Example career situation: A Type 9 may excel in a career that requires mediation and conflict resolution, such as counseling or diplomacy.
-However, their tendency towards indecisiveness and lack of assertiveness can cause them to neglect their own needs and desires, leading to feelings of dissatisfaction and unhappiness.
+However, their tendency towards indecisiveness and lack of assertiveness can cause them to neglect their needs and desires, leading to dissatisfaction and unhappiness.